Morgan243/rvasec2025llm4h/README.md

 ## Checking compute capability of Nvidia GPU

-Assuming you have a working python environment - _see the above notes if not_:
+Assuming you have sync'd this repo's dependencies for the python environment - _see the above notes if not_:

 ```python
 # Confirm this works